Saidarao-B/Algorithms/README.md

 # Algorithms
-This repository holds various algorithms on topics Arrays, Linked lists, Maps, collections and more.
+This repository holds various algorithms on Arrays, Linked lists, Maps, collections and more.

 Each folder has readme.txt document explains the problem statement and Maven java project has java code and test cases.